retreaver/core-api-docs/source/index.html.md

 }
 ```

-Updates the given company with any attributes you have passed in.
+Updates the given Company with any attributes you have passed in.

 <aside class="notice">
-You must replace <code>2</code> with the Retreaver ID of the company you want to update.
+You must replace <code>2</code> with the Retreaver ID of the Company you want to update.
 </aside>